 Most teaching on our fashion programme is studio and workshop based.
 Tutors have a good rapport with students, and tutorials enable you to discuss your work with your project tutor individually or in small group sessions.

 Assessment is continual and can take the form of individual presentations or verbal critiques, group assessment work or seminar presentations.
 Modules are assessed through project based work, and in some cases, a portfolio submission at the end of the module is required.
-During the final course module in Year 4, students present a minimum range of six to eight outfits, supported by a market/customer profile, together with a personalised portfolio of directional design work.
+During the final course module in your final year, students present a minimum range of six to eight outfits, supported by a market/customer profile, together with a personalised portfolio of directional design work.

 A well-structured course that builds up your skills and makes you industry ready.